 If your dog has always eaten well and suddenly stops eating, you should seek medical advice.
 It may be as simple as something stuck in their teeth or gums, but you should get it checked as it also may be an indication of a more complicated illness.

-2. Age (growing up / throwing a teenage tantrum)
+2. Age (growing up / finding their feet )

 For puppies between 4 months to 18 months old, adolescence, raging hormones and personality have a lot to do with not eating.
-If your younger dog begins to walk away from their food without touching it, take the food away.
-You are the one that chooses the food, not your puppy.
+If your younger dog begins to walk away from their food without touching it, remove the food and present it at the next designated mealtime.
+You are the one that chooses the food.

 Teenagers test and teenagers try to train you.
 It’s nature.
 They need a reliable guide in their lives and they test you in all areas of their lives in order to survive and thrive.
 Teams test each other periodically and there are some dogs that will test throughout their lives.
-Be the calm consistent parent and stay
+Be the calm consistent parent.

 3. Holding out for a treat

 Stay strong, you know what’s best for them.
 Your dog needs to reap the consequences of their actions.
 They will be hungry if they refuse their meals.
-Good eating habits result in great health.
+Good eating habits result in great health and behaviour.

 4. When circumstances change

-A new home, new partner new baby, even a new carpet or decorated room etc. One telltale sign of anxiety is that they go off their food.
-Help your pooch through this by remaining as consistent as possible, trying to avoid pandering to their anxiety, as this will only make your dog worry more.
+A new home, new partner, new baby, even a new carpet or decorated room etc. One telltale sign of anxiety is that they go off their food.
+Help your dog through this by remaining consistent and avoid pandering to their anxiety, instead be their strong stable parent.

 5. New unfamiliar food can create anxiety

 The raw food is different, so it has a new texture and smell.
 Your dog will be more used to the smell smell human cooking or pungent ultra-processed food with its high sugar content.
 What’s new may not be safe.
-We have enjoyed a huge success rate using the Scavenger 1-2-3 method above.
+We have enjoyed a huge success rate using the both the Scavenger method and Natural Feeding methods above.

 6. A controlled sit at meals

 Meal times need to be relaxed.
-Some characters and personalities will become anxious when controlled.
+Some characters and personalities will become anxious when controlled and others push against it.
 Refrain from asking your dog to sit before food.
 Just a relaxed dog pottering about or standing at your feet is the ideal start to great eating habits.
 Again its natural to learn and give respect of personal space as opposed to enforcing some unnatural act.

 7. Separation anxiety

-If your dog also is an avid follower of you about the home and suffers separation anxiety, stay with them whilst they eat as being with you is their priority.
+If your dog also is an avid follower of you about the home or suffers with obvious separation anxiety, stay with them whilst they eat.
+Being with you is their priority.
 Find out how to solve separation anxiety here

-8. Coming into season or about to go into labour
+8. Coming into season or about to whelp

 It is usual for females to stop eating 12 to 24 hours before giving birth.
 Those in season will be feeling off colour.
 Try not to fuss, it’s not a problem.
 Just lift the food away as they will eat when they want to.
 Males dogs will also go off their food at this time with the distracting scent that reaches their nostrils from miles away.